AESTHET1C/Backglass-2-Library/README.md

 * JAMMIN
 * COIN

+`void playAudio(uint8_t audio_clip[], byte volume)` – Same as above, but with the ability to specify playback volume.
+Default volume is 255.

 `void loopAudio(uint8_t audio_clip[])` – Starts playback of the specified audio clip and endlessly loops.
 Valid arguments are identical to `playAudio()`.

+`void loopAudio(uint8_t audio_clip[], byte volume)` – Same as above, but with the ability to specify playback volume.
+Default volume is 255.

 `void stopAudio()` – Stops all audio playback, including looping clips.